 - MAT 261 (Introduction to Proofs)

 - MAT 463 and MAT 464 (Undegraduate Abstract Algebra)

 Here is an incomplete list of textbooks and repositories of textbooks that are using open licenses.
 Please browse at your leisure, and contact me with any missing books or repositories that you have found useful.

 In my free time I enjoy playing bridge.
 In the summer of 2009, four Michigan students and I won the Grand National Teams

 in flight C. You can read about it here.

 I have previously spent many years tap dancing, performing some theatre, and volunteering as an EMT.

-These days most of my free time is spent chasing my son, Joel.
+These days most of my free time is spent chasing my son, Joel, and daughter, Shoshanah.
 My wife's photoblog can be found here.

 Thank you to Zach Scherr for the website design.